ZaneH/keep-talking/README.md

 This project is open-source under the MIT license.

-**Note:** This project is an unofficial educational implementation inspired by "Keep Talking and Nobody Explodes" by Steel Crate Games.
+**Note:** This project is an unofficial implementation inspired by "Keep Talking and Nobody Explodes" from Steel Crate Games.
 It is not affiliated with, endorsed by, or connected to Steel Crate Games in any way.
 All trademarks, game mechanics, and concepts belong to their respective owners.
 This implementation is created for educational purposes to explore software design patterns and architecture.